zoxpx/pxdocs/content/install-with-other/dcos/application-installs/_index.md

 #### Data availability across failures

-In the event of a software or physical failure of a host, the framework will re-deploy the failed components of this application onto other hosts, and re-attach the portworx volume maintaining application level high availability.
+In the event of a software or physical failure of a host, the framework will re-deploy the failed components of this application onto other hosts, and re-attach the Portworx volume maintaining application level high availability.

 #### Ensuring application aware data placement